networktocode/interop2020-batfish/README.md

 5. If the flow result (success/fail) IS NOT different step the script will proceed to step 1 again

 ## Execution
+Before executing you will need to update the variable `BATFISH_SERVICE_IP` within `impact_analysis.py` to the IP on your Batfish service.
 ```
 python -i demo/impact_analysis.py -p snapshots/3tier-multivendor/ -n demo-net -s demo-snapshot
 ```